Swastik9837/Swastik9837/README.md

 - 🔭 I've recently completed a comprehensive course on **React.js with 25 + Projects**

-- 💼 Interned as a Frontend Developer at **Travel Creators**, a London-based startup focused on revolutionizing travel experiences.
+- 💼 Interned as a Full-Stack Developer at **Travel Creators**, a London-based startup focused on revolutionizing travel experiences.

 - 🌱 Currently, I'm delving deeper into **React.js and Backend development**.

-- 💬 Ask me about **React, Firebase, C++, or anything related to frontend development!**
+- 💬 Ask me about **React, Firebase, C++, or anything related to Full-Stack Developer!**

 - 📫 You can reach me at **swastikfaftikrana@gmail.com**